vitorvezani/anonymous-questions-app/backend/docs/api_development.md

 pwd should show `PATH_TO_PROJECT/backend`

 1. create file `main.go` on root of the backend project
-1. create folder `pkg` on root of the backend project
 1. setup the `main` function which is the entry-point of your application

 ```